 If demand for the school you selected exceeds supply, exchange students will be selected by lottery.
-Those who don’t win the lottery are welcome to go to another school where space is available.
+Those who are not selected in the lottery are welcome to go to another school where space is available.

-All offers for the exchange program are conditional on your maintaining a 3.0 GPA for all course work and successfully completing the MBA core courses before the exchange semester.
+All offers for the exchange program are conditional on maintaining a 3.0 GPA for all coursework and completing the MBA core courses before the exchange semester.

-Because the focus of international exchange is the opportunity to gain exposure to a new country and culture, we do not send students on exchange to their home countries.
+Because the focus of the international exchange is the opportunity to gain exposure to a new country and culture, we typically do not send students on exchange to their home countries.

 How much will it cost?

-Will going on exchange affect my financial aid?
+Will my participation in the exchange program affect my financial aid?

-You should check with the Haas Financial Aid Office if you will need financial aid while on exchange.
+You will need to check with the Haas Financial Aid Office if you will need financial aid while on exchange.
 All paperwork should be completed and in order before your departure.

 You must sign up for Electronic Funds Transfer (EFT) so your financial aid proceeds can be deposited directly into a designated bank account.
-Budget appeals can be considered to augment the standard financial aid budget for the some of the increased costs of studying on exchange.
+Budget appeals can be considered to augment the standard financial aid budget for some of the increased costs of studying abroad.

-Will going on exchange affect my California residency?
+Will my participation in the exchange program affect my California residency?

 Since Haas does not determine your California residency, we cannot guarantee that your residency status will not be affected by a semester on exchange.

 However, former Haas students who have spent semesters abroad, and were long-time California residents before they left, have reported no problems.
 Students who are still attempting to establish California residency should be aware that participating in an exchange program might have a negative impact.
-You should check with the campus Residency Office.
+You should check with the campus Residence Affairs Unit.

-How fluent do I need to be in Spanish, French, or New York-ese?
+How fluent do I need to be in the local language (even New York-ese)?

 The degree of fluency in the local language required at each school varies.
 All partner schools teach many electives in English.
 You should investigate the policy at the particular school you are interested in by visiting its website.

 English is widely spoken in some countries, less so in others.
-In all cases, familiarity with the local language will be important to getting the most out of your exchange experience.
+In all cases, familiarity with the local language will be important to get the most out of your exchange experience.

-This means you will only be able to take Haas electives during the Spring semesters of your first and second years.
-If there is a Haas elective that you feel you must take, check on the likelihood of its being offered during those semesters.
-Remember, course schedules are subject to change and there is no guarantee that it will be offered.
+Keep in mind that you will only be able to take Haas electives during the Spring semesters of your first and second years.
+If there is a Haas elective that you feel you must take, check on the likelihood of it being offered during those semesters.
+Remember, course schedules are subject to change and there is no guarantee that they will be offered.

-You can also check whether the partner school is offering an equivalent course during the Fall, but there is no guarantee you will get a place in that class if the school uses a bidding process and the class is oversubscribed.
+You can also check whether the partner school is offering an equivalent course during the Fall, but there is no guarantee you will get a place in that class if the class is oversubscribed.